Kitzoon/JJSploit-Source-Code/README.md

 # JJSploit Source Code
-JJSploit's source code, decompiled with nodejs and the npm package "asar".
+JJSploit's source code, dumped with nodejs and the npm package "asar".

 # Download link
 Why do I need to download it?
 Because their was too many files so github didn't let me upload it all at once.